Obtaining and Using Hydrocarbons

 examine the environmental, economic and sociocultural implications of obtaining and using hydrocarbons from the Earth

-- Hydrocarbons, mainly alkanes, are extracted from crude oil/petroleum which forms in oil reservoirs within the Earth’s crust.
+- Hydrocarbons, mainly alkanes, are extracted from crude oil/petroleum which forms in oil reservoirs within the lithosphere of Earth.

 - Geologists use seismic surveys to search for geological structures that may form oil reservoirs.